 Biography

-Ramalatha Marimuthu, Director, iExplore Foundation for Sustainable Development, is an on-ground researcher with specialization in Embedded Systems and VLSI.
-She has led several research projects and published papers on solutions for issues concerning marginalized groups.
-Her interest in Universal Access to Technology, Technology acceptance and adoption has led her to publish collaborative articles with experts from various countries.
-She has also delivered invited talks on these research findings in various universities all over the world and Google, Mountainview.
+Dr. Ramalatha Marimuthu, Director of the iExplore Foundation for Sustainable Development, is a dedicated researcher specializing in Assistive Technology and Education.
+She has led numerous research projects and published papers focusing on technology solutions for marginalized groups.
+Her expertise in Universal Access to Technology, technology acceptance, and adoption has resulted in collaborative publications with global experts.
+She has also delivered invited talks at prestigious institutions, including leading universities worldwide and Google, Mountain View.

-As an educator, she led several projects on curriculum development, introducing industry collaborative labs on animation and gaming.
-Through international collaboration with US and Japan universities she established assistive technology teams working on projects solving issues faced by people with special needs.
-Her research in education methodologies led her to publish papers on project-based learning and its impact on career growth.
-She also leads the IEEE Youth Endeavours on Social Innovations through Sustainable Technology, inviting social innovations from 20 countries all over the world every year and thus rescaling the repeatable innovations to other communities.
-Pl see www.ieeeyesist12.org
+As an educator, she has pioneered curriculum development by introducing industry-collaborative labs in animation and gaming.
+Through international partnerships with universities in the US and Japan, she has established assistive technology teams working on solutions for individuals with special needs.
+Her research on education methodologies has contributed to papers on project-based learning and its impact on career growth.

 Qualifications